thedevfiles/thedevfiles/source/_posts/2014-09-04-building-a-simple-contact-form-in-php-part-4.md

 layout: post
 title: Building a simple contact form in PHP - Part 4
 date: 2014-09-04 00:00:00 -0700
-published: false
+published: true
+comments: true
+sharing: true
 description: Adding a reCAPTCHA field to a php contact form
+first: /2014/09/building-a-simple-contact-form-in-php-part-1/
+last: /2014/09/building-a-simple-contact-form-in-php-part-5/
+prev: /2014/09/building-a-simple-contact-form-in-php-part-3/
+next: /2014/09/building-a-simple-contact-form-in-php-part-5/
+categories: [Tutorial]
-categories: [php, mail]
+tags: [php, mail]
 ---

-In of [part 3](/2014/08/building-a-simple-contact-form-in-php-part-3) of [Building a simple contact form in PHP](/2014/08/building-a-simple-contact-form-in-php-part-1) we added client-side validation to our form.
+In of [part 3](/2014/09/building-a-simple-contact-form-in-php-part-3/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added client-side validation to our form.

 In this part we are going to add a [CAPTCHA](http://en.wikipedia.org/wiki/Captcha) field to the form in order to reduce spam.